restful-ma/rest-ruler/docs/rules/implemented-rules/Camel-case-should-be-used.md

 * extract path segments from path using "/" as delimiter
 * based on an English dictionary, the extracted path is checked for substrings.
 If one or more substrings are found, and each word except the first is not capitalized, a violation is reported
-* pathSegment can be camelCase, kebabCase, snakeCase, all lowercase, all uppercase, or just a mixture of these
+* pathSegment can be camelCase, kebab-case, snake_case, all lowercase, all uppercase, or just a mixture of these

 ### What is not checked: